 Then, talk with your students about math in the world around them.
 For example, in primary grades, you might move to a table with three students and ask students how many more chairs you need if two students join the group.
 If your elementary students are learning multiplication, you might point to rows of drawers in your classroom or windows with multiple panes of glass and talk about repeated addition and arrays.

 To have students take ownership of these ideas, have them use Wixie to create their own visual word problem.

-Have students log in to their Wixie accounts and click the New project button.
+Have students log in to their Wixie accounts and click the New button.

-Have students click the Library button to find and add multiple copies of a single image to their page.
+Have students use the Image button on the toolbar to open a dialog where they can find and add multiple copies of a single image to their page.

 Young students might add three cats.
 If you are working with multiplication, a student might add three bicycles that each have two wheels.

 Next, ask students to think about a “story” they can write about the objects.* For example, the three cats might meet two rabbits or your aunt may buy all new tires for your three bikes.

 *This would be a great time to create and project your own Wixie project, so you can model and walk them through the process.